Dongfeng (missile): Dongfeng 2 (CSS-1)

 The DF-2 (CSS-1) is China's first medium-range ballistic missile (MRBM).
 It received the western designation of CSS-1 ("China Surface-to-Surface missile-1").
 According to Lennox, it's "almost certain" that the Chinese had limited access to the R-5 Pobeda (SS-3 Shyster) missile before relations with the Soviet Union broke down, with some sources suggesting that the DF-2 combined the SS-3 airframe with a locally developed liquid oxygen and alcohol propulsion system based on the SS-2.

 It was a single-stage liquid-fueled missile 20.6 m long with a diameter of 1.65 m, four fins at the base, a 1500 kg warhead with a blast yield of 15−20 kt, launch weight of 32,000 kg, and presumably an inertial guidance system.
 The original DF-2 had a range of 1050 km, while the improved DF-2A had a range of 1250 km, allowing it to strike all United States military bases in Japan.

 The first DF-2 failed in its launch test in 1962, leading to the improved DF-2A.
-The DF-2A was used to carry out China's test of a live warhead on a rocket on 27 October 1966 (detonated in the atmosphere above Lop Nor).
+The DF-2A was used to carry out China's test of a live warhead on a rocket on 27 October 1966, detonated in the atmosphere above Lop Nor.
 A drawback of the system was that the use of liquid oxygen prevented the missile from being kept stored fully fueled for long periods of time, which led to the development of newer missiles using storable propellants.
-About 100 missiles were produced until 1969; 90 of these were deployed in Northern China from 1966 until they were taken out of service during the 1980s.
+About 100 missiles were produced until 1969.
+From 1966, 90 of these were deployed in Northern China, until they were taken out of service in the 1980s.